ubclaunchpad/LP-website/resources/groundwork/web.md

 - Tooling
   - For productivity, [`nodemon`](https://nodemon.io/) automatically restarts the application upon changes detected
 - Considerations
-  - Pro: Node.js applications scale up well and are known for their being performant.
+  - Pro: Node.js applications scale up well and are known for being performant.
 Like React, it is also backed by a large community and hence, learning resources are always available
   - Con: Being a single-threaded environment, Node.js is not suitable for CPU-intensive applications (e.g. audio/video processing)
 - References
   - [Node.js documentation](https://nodejs.org/en/)